Bolivia 1 Month Itinerary

 Day 3 - Day Trip Outside Of La Paz

-Valley De Las Animas – The Valley of Souls is a strange and beautiful valley filled with impressive geological formations that looks like something out of a Lord of the Ring’s movie.
-These formations were named by locals who thought the jagged rocks resembled petrified souls.
-Spooky.
+• Valley De Las Animas – The Valley of Souls, this is a strange and beautiful valley filled with impressive geological formations that are reminiscent of something from a Lord of the Ring’s movie.
+These formations were named by locals who thought the jagged rocks resembled petrified souls… spooky…!

 For more great ideas for what to do whilst in La Paz, check out the post below: